Installing On Windows

-You can run the ExtensionsManager by double clicking it, this is great for testing and installation.
+You can simply run the ExtensionsManager by double clicking it.
 Make sure to place the application in a separate folder as it will create configuration files besides the executable file.
+This is great for testing and installation, but not recommended for everyday use.&#x20;

 If you want to deploy the ExtensionsManager application in production follow the steps below.